 After the words “America” and “United States,” President Donald Trump mentioned sovereignty more than any other topic in his speech to the United Nations General...
 More

 Precarity is an emerging abandonment that pushes us away from a livable life.
 In a growing body of scholarship centered on social marginalization, the concept of precarity has...
 More

 Has hope become a word that betrays you?
 In an escalating “war on words” (van Eekelen et al. 2004, 1), has hope bulldozed over our dreams?
 During the 2008 U.S....
 More

-This collection gathers five articles previously published in Cultural Anthropology, by Naveeda Khan, Hayder Al-Mohammad, Carolyn Rouse and Janet Hoskins,...
+This collection gathers five articles previously published in Cultural Anthropology, by Hayder Al-Mohammad, Kenneth George, Naveeda Khan, Arzoo Osanloo, and...
 More